Local Normal Forms of Noncommutative Functions: Introduction

 The last remaining case for which $\JRdim\Jac(f)\leq 1$ holds is when $\corank(f)=2$ and $\corank_2(f)=3$.
 After a suitable change in coordinates, all such $f$ have the form

-with some extra conditions on $f_{\geq 4}(x,y)$ that ensures $\JRdim\Jac(f)\leq 1$.
+with some extra conditions on $f_{\geq 4}(x,y)$ to ensure that $\JRdim\Jac(f)\leq 1$.
 We refer to these potentials as Type~$E$.
-As stated in \S\ref{tables section}, the families described in both Types~$E_{6,n}$ and~$E_{6,\infty}$ are genuine examples.
+The families described in both Types~$E_{6,n}$ and~$E_{6,\infty}$ in \S\ref{tables section} are genuine examples.
 However there are many others; see \cite{BW2}.
 Their classification depends, in a rather more subtle manner, on naturally-defined higher coranks (see~\ref{defin higher corank}).
 For example, the potential $x^3+xy^3$ of Type~$E_{6,\infty}$ has second corank equal to~$3$, with all higher coranks equal to $4$, while in contrast the potentials $f_n$ of Type~$E_{6,n}$ for $n\ge5$ trim those coranks to

 In particular $\Jac(f_n)$ has dimension $4(n+3)$.
 Controlling normal forms in such situations is both theoretically and computationally more difficult.